comodopines/practice-git/Exercises.md

 <p>

 ```
 1) Working Directory - This is where file gets created.
+Exa. touch <fileName>
-2) Staging Area - This is where file gets added on doing git add <filename>
+2) Staging Area - This is where file gets added using add command.
+Exa. git add <filename>
-3) Git Repository - This is where file gets addded once doing a git commit
+3) Git Repository - This is where file gets addded once committed.
+Exa. git commit -m "Message"
 ```
 </p>
 </details>